ahmadjon2026/rlac/_posts/2026-02-20-assignment-1.md

 ---
-title: "Assignments"
+title: "Assignment 1"
-layout: single
+categories:
-permalink: /assignments/
+  - assignments

 ---

-The Assignment 1 is goiiiiing ....
+The Assignment 1 is going to be here ..